GoogleCloudPlatform/cloud-code-intellij/README.md

     1. Use the same steps as step 1 but use the following URL `https://plugins.jetbrains.com/plugins/alpha/8079`
     1. When installing look for the 'Google Cloud Tools' plugin.

+You can also grab the latest nightly build of the plugin by following the same steps as above but replacing 'alpha' with 'nightly' in the URLs.

 If you wish to build this plugin from source, please see the [contributor instructions](https://github.com/GoogleCloudPlatform/google-cloud-intellij/blob/master/CONTRIBUTING.md).